A contemporary podcastversion of Die Walküre

 Can someone whisper Die Walküre in your ear?
 With opera, you do not think of whispers or sighs but of strong classical voices in grand, spectacular set pieces.
 But the composer and game designer David Kanaga has turned Wagner’s famous opera into a podcast.

 Each of the three acts of Die Walküre will be divided into several podcast episodes for Soft Valkyrie.
-During the festival, the episodes of the first act will be released, always a few days apart.
-The second and third acts will follow later.
-The exact dates will be announced as soon as possible.
+During the festival, the four episodes of the first act will be released on: 3, 10, 17 and 24 June.

 David Kanaga is an American composer and game designer known for his interactive scores for video games, such as Proteus, Dyad and Panoramical.
 He has written essays for his blog Wombflash Forest as well as the recent Oxford Handbook of Algorithmic Music, in which he explored video games and their significance to the wider (art) public on a more philosophical level.
 His music is described as ‘extra-terrestrial, eclectic and important’ and albums have been released on labels such as Orange Milk, Noumenal Loom, and Software Recording Co., run by the musician and producer Daniel Lopatin (Oneohtrix Point Never).